Reflection maps: Final Remarks

 In the case of corank greater than one, we are not much interested in classifications, but in problems such as Conjecture \ref{conjLe} or Mond's conjecture \cite{Mond:1991}:

-\begin{conjecture} The image Milnor number of an $\cA$-finite map-germ $f\colon(\C^n,0)\to(\C^{n+1},0)$ is greater than or equal to its $\cA_e$-codimension, with equality in the quasi-homogeneous case. \end{conjecture}
+\begin{conjecture} The image Milnor number of an $\cA$-finite germ $f\colon(\C^n,0)\to(\C^{n+1},0)$ is greater than or equal to its $\cA_e$-codimension, with equality in the quasi-homogeneous case. \end{conjecture}

 The concepts in the statement are beyond the scope of this work, but the conjecture may be regarded as the result for maps corresponding to the inequality $\tau\leq \mu$ for the Tjurina and Milnor numbers of a germ of hypersurface with an isolated singularity.
-Mond's conjecture is known to be true for $n=1$ \cite{Mond:1995} and $n=2$ \cite{Jong:1991} and (in a slightly different version) for fold maps \cite{Houston:1998}, but all other cases remain open.
+Mond's conjecture is known to be true for $n=1$ \cite{Mond:1995} and $n=2$ \cite{Jong:1991} and (in a slightly different form) for fold maps \cite{Houston:1998}, but all other cases remain open.
 However, in \cite{Fernandez-de-Bobadilla:2016} it is shown that the conjecture can be reduced to families of examples.
-More precisely: in order to prove the conjecture for a fixed dimension $n$ and up-to corank $k$, it suffices to check the conjecture for one family of $\cA$-finite map-germs where at least $k+1$ coordinate functions of $f^N$ start at order at least $N$ (that is, the degree of the lowest non-zero term in the Taylor expansion is at least $N$).
-The problem is that we lack such a family.
-This makes the search of $\cA$-finite examples with coordinate functions of unbounded order (and hence of rank $0$) into an interesting problem.
+More precisely, in order to prove the conjecture for a fixed dimension $n$ and up to corank $k$, it suffices to check the conjecture for a family of $\cA$-finite germs

+where at least $k+1$ coordinate functions of $f^N$ start at order at least $N$ (that is, the degree of the lowest non-zero term in the Taylor expansion is at least $N$).
+However, even in the case of corank one, there is no such a family in the literature for dimensions were Mond's conjecture remains open.
+This makes the search of $\cA$-finite examples with coordinate functions of unbounded multiplicity into an interesting problem.